riboviz/riboviz/docs/developer/releasing.md

   - [Run Python tests and workflow tests](./testing.md#run-python-tests-and-workflow-tests).
   - [Run R tests](./testing.md#run-r-tests).
   - [Run vignette integration tests](./testing.md#run-vignette-integration-tests).
 * Create a test data repository.
-See [Creating a test data repository](./create-test-data-repository.md)
+See [Creating a test data repository](./create-test-data-repository.md).
+Ensure this has the same name as that in [docs/developer/create-test-data-repository.md](./create-test-data-repository.md) which you updated above.
 * Merge `develop` branch into `main` branch.
 * Tag release in repository: